-- The Mind Body Connection: Attendee's will learn the impact of our beauty products on the body and explore why Black people are exposed to more toxic chemicals because of our hair care/beauty products use.
+- The Mind Body Connection: Attendee's will learn the impact of our beauty products on the body and explore why Black people are exposed to more toxic chemicals because of hair care/beauty products use.
 A major contributor to health disparities in Black communities is related to the impact of race-related stress on the body.
-Attendee's will come to understand the impact of race-related stress on functioning and the body and learn concrete interventions for healing like cognitive-behavioral techniques, breath work, and EFT (Emotional Freedom Technique), also known as tapping.
+Attendee's will come to understand the impact of racial discrimination related stress on functioning and the body and learn concrete interventions for healing like cognitive-behavioral techniques, breath work, and EFT (Emotional Freedom Technique), also known as tapping.
 All audience members will leave with a personalized healing plan and concrete healing tools.

 * Back to Natural is a one-of-a-kind reflection of the history of the relationship Black people have with their hair, globally.
 It uniquely instills pride, encourages reflection, and is a call to action for self and community healing.